PrincetonUniversity/job_defense_shield/docs/alert/your_first_alert.md

 u18587,della,cpu,497596,644,03/17/2025 18:35:58
 ```

+The violation file of user is read when determining whether or not sufficient time has passed to send the user another email.
+This is the purpose of the `Email-Sent` column.
+The software is written so that users receive at most one email about any given job.

 !!! warning "Changing partitions"
-    When deciding if a user should receive an email, the software first filters the violation file by `Cluster` and `Alert-Partitions`.
+    When deciding if a user should receive an email, the software first filters the violation file by `Cluster` and `Alert-Partitions`. `Alert-Partitions` is a comma-seperated string of the list of partitions.
 If you add or remove a partition to an alert this will change `Alert-Partitions` which may cause the user to receive a second email in less than seven days.
 After adding or removing a partition, it is best to turn the alert off for a week to avoid this.

 ## Step 6: Add Additional Alerts